Master of Science in Nursing

 Admission to the MSN Program

-Up to nine credit hours may be taken in a “non-degree seeking student” status and later applied to the program requirements.
-Up to thirty percent of credit hours of applicable courses, with a grade of “B” or higher, may be transferred from a regionally accredited institution into the program.
-Additional information may be found in the Graduate Policies and Procedures Manual.
+Up to nine credit hours may be taken as a “non-degree seeking” status and later applied to program requirements.
+Up to 18 credits of applicable courses, with a grade of “B” or higher, may be transferred from an accredited institution.
+Additional information may be found in the Transfer Credit section.

 The Department of Health Sciences offers three Master of Science in Nursing cognate options.
 See the programs below for complete overviews of all requirements, important information, and suggested course sequencing.